 Well, can’t agree with such a statement!

-Even though their size might seem intimidating, giant dogs are quite mellow and peaceful.
+Even though their size might seem intimidating, this dogs are quite mellow and peaceful.
 They make lovely pets and quickly adapt to a family lifestyle.

 But, here is the kicker: